zackrspv/frameworks/transformation/why-framework.md

-# The "Why" Framework
+# The “Why” Framework

-*Always start with why before solving what.*
+*Always start with why before you solve what.*

-In business, the "why" behind a need is just as crucial as the need itself.
-Companies frequently engage consultants or agencies to fulfill requirements or achieve business objectives.
+In business, the “why” behind a request is just as important as the request itself.
+Too many companies throw money at solutions without understanding the reason.

-A common pitfall occurs when the focus is solely on the final solution.
-Companies, irrespective of their size, often overlook the importance of understanding the underlying reasons.
-They acknowledge the necessity of completing a task, allocate resources, and anticipate successful outcomes, sometimes overlooking the fundamental question of "why."

-Having a proficient Business Analyst (BA) or Product Owner (PO) can make a significant difference.
-They delve into the reasons behind the goals, seeking to understand the purpose and the problem-solving aspect.
-Instead of solely creating new solutions, the emphasis shifts towards leveraging existing systems or implementing software extensions to achieve the desired objectives.

-Need a framework?
-Not sure how to begin asking why?
-Don’t have a BA or PO to rely on?

-1. Analyze the pain points reported: ask the users who have the issue, scour your helpdesk and ask the leadership and frontline workers what those pain points are.
-Don’t discount feedback, or excuse incompetence, both are mitigating factors for goals.

-2. Developer your goals: write them down, focus on how to solve them and the ideal solution you need.
+A good BA or PO earns their keep by digging into the why.
+Is the issue really a missing feature, or is it a training gap?
+Do you need new software, or can an extension get it done?

+## How to Run It

+1. Ask the people with the pain points.
+Check helpdesk tickets, talk to frontline, talk to leadership.
+Don’t ignore feedback.
+2. Write the goals down.
+Be specific about what you want fixed.
-3. For each goal, ask why you have these pain points and why you want it solved.
-Is it operational excellence?
-Is it bottom line goals?
-Is efficiency?
-Or, is it just a nice to have?
+3. For each goal, ask why.
+Is it about efficiency?
+Revenue?
+Compliance?
+Or just “nice to have”?

-4. Check your existing systems to see if training, customization or extensions can solve or mitigate the goal.
+4. Check if training, customization, or extensions can solve it.

-5. Reach out to the SMEs of the systems you are having issues with.
-Don’t discount SaaS support teams and your own staff that have not only built the systems but actively use those systems.
-You would be surprised by how many of your staff have experimented and checked every single option on the system.
+5. Talk to the SMEs.
+Don’t forget your own power users.

-6. Document those goals you cannot solve or mitigate above
+6. Document the goals you can’t fix internally.

-7. Prioritize the goals based on need, user affects, and business bottom line
+7. Prioritize based on business impact and user impact.

-8. Develop the action plan to implement or hire the consultant to do it.
+8. Build the action plan or hire a consultant with this groundwork in hand.

-It’s really that simple.
-And once you hire that consultant doing all of the above will significantly streamline their work and focus.

-So, when addressing issues or devising plans, it is essential not to disregard the significance of the "why."
-The “what” shouldn’t be your only focus.
+## Principle

+Skipping “why” makes you burn money on the wrong “what.”